Louis-Liu-one/CProgTest/README.md

 # CProgTest - Type C Source in Command Line
 *Comment: This document is incomplete,`CProgTest` is incomplete too.
 This document and `CProgTest` sources will still update.*
 ## Abstract
-`CProgTest` is coding by C Programming Language, it's a C's REPL.
+`CProgTest` (C Program Tester) is coding by C Programming Language, it's a C's REPL.
 You see, it looks like `python3`:
 ```python
 $ python3
 Python 3.10.0 (v3.10.0:b494f5935c, Oct  4 2021, 14:59:20) [Clang 12.0.5 (clang-1205.0.22.11)] on darwin